Folklore studies: Overview

 Folklore is a naturally occurring and necessary component of any social group.
 Folklore does not need to be old; it continues through the modern day.
 It is created, transmitted, and used to establish "us" and "them" within a given group.
 The unique nature of a culture's folklore requires the development of methods of study by the culture at hand for effective identification and research.
 As a modern academic discipline, folklore studies straddles the space between the social sciences and the humanities.

-Nineteenth-century European collectors such as the Brothers Grimm compiled oral literature among rural communities, aligning early folklore scholarship with philology and mythology.
-Franz Boas and his American students extended the field to Native American cultures and applied ethnographic methods drawn from cultural anthropology and ethnology.
-This interdisciplinary alliance continues to inform theoretical debates within folklore studies.
+The study of folklore originated in Europe in the first half of the 19th century with a focus on the oral folklore of the rural peasant populations.
+The "Kinder- und Hausmärchen" of the Brothers Grimm, first published 1812, is the best known collection of the verbal folklore of the European peasantry.
+This interest in stories, sayings and songs, i.e. verbal lore, continued throughout the 19th century and aligned the fledgling discipline of folklore studies with literature and mythology.
+By the turn of the 20th century, European folklorists remained focused on the oral folklore of the homogeneous peasant populations in their regions, while the American folklorists, led by Franz Boas, chose to consider Native American cultures in their research, and included the totality of their customs and beliefs as folklore.
+This distinction aligned American folklore studies with cultural anthropology and ethnology.
+American folklorists thus used the same data collection techniques as these fields in their own field research.
+This diverse alliance of folklore studies with other academic fields offers a variety of theoretical vantage points and research tools to the field of folklore studies, even as it continues to be a point of discussion within the field.

 Public folklore is a relatively new offshoot of folklore studies, starting after the Second World War and modeled on the work of Alan Lomax and Ben Botkin in the 1930s.
 Lomax and Botkin emphasized applied folklore, with modern public sector folklorists working to document, preserve and present the beliefs and customs of diverse cultural groups in their region.
 These positions are often affiliated with museums, libraries, arts organizations, public schools, historical societies, etc. The most renowned of these is the American Folklife Center at the Smithsonian, which hosts the Smithsonian Folklife Festival every summer in Washington, DC.
 Public folklore differentiates itself from the academic folklore supported by universities, in which collection, research and analysis are primary goals.